msupply-foundation/msupply_docs/content/health-supply-hub/submitting_bids.md

 ## Expressing Interest To Bid On A Purchaser Request

 It is your responsibility to review Requests from Purchasers on HSH.
-If you are interested in a particular request for supply, you should Click the ‘Register to Quote’ button to ensure any further correspondence related to that opportunity will be sent to you and to enable the upload quote functionality.
+If you are interested in a particular request for supply, you should click the ‘Register to Quote’ button to ensure any further correspondence related to that opportunity will be sent to you and to enable the upload quote functionality.

 It is your sole responsibility to engage with the relevant Purchaser to indicate your interest in supplying for them.